How To Do A Zero Based Budget-Why It’s The Best Method

 Are you overspending every month (meaning going in the hole)?
 Doing nothing is the worst thing you can do and ignoring that fact only makes things worse.

 Do you have money left over every month?
 That’s great if you do, but could you put it to better use?
 If you answered yes to any of these questions, then the zero based budget is exactly what you need.
+Read on to see how and why they work.

 *This post may contain affiliate links, which means that if you buy a suggested product, I will earn a small commission, at no extra cost to you.
 For more information, see my disclosure page.